 What Is Water Damage?

-Water damage is the #1 property disaster in South Florida.
-It can strike without warning.
+Water damage is the #1 property disaster in Miami, Broward, and Palm Beach counties.
+It can strike without warning, making rapid water damage restoration absolutely essential for South Florida homeowners.

 Common causes include: